NNPDF/nnpdf/doc/sphinx/source/vp/cuts.md

 ```

 Here we put together the results with the different filtering policies
-in a [Data theory comparison] plot and then plot the χ² distribution
+in a [Data-theory comparison] plot and then plot the χ² distribution
 for each one individually.
 With these settings the later three
 [dataspecs](#general-data-specification-the-dataspec-api) give the
 same result.